devops-01/PowerShell/README.md

 # PowerShell
 Just a banch of PowerShell scripts.
-This Repo used for learnign Git&GitHub.
+This Repo used for learning Git&GitHub.